Happy New Year! Want to make sure it’s a good year? Keep a gratitude journal.

 Those who cultivated an attitude of gratitude ended up healthier, with lower blood pressure, improved immune systems, better sleep habits and stronger relationships.
 Emmons says his grateful study subjects achieved “emotional prosperity,” which he defined as being satisfied, content and flourishing in a good life.
 The subjects also enjoyed increased energy, inspiration and motivation.

-Coincidentally, Emmons found that grateful people generally earn about 7% more than people who don’t regularly track their feelings of gratitude.
+Coincidentally, Emmons found that grateful people generally earn about seven percent more than people who don’t regularly track their feelings of gratitude.

 The rules of gratitude